 How to get involved

 This invitation-only network features leading organizations, from any global sector or region, that want to develop relationships with other businesses innovating in the evolution of integrated thinking and strategy.
 Some participants have already adopted integrated reporting and are seeking to take further their integrated thinking, as they increasingly understand its essential role in long-term value creation.
-Others recognize the need to manage the multiple capitals they deploy in their businesses, even if they are not adopting integrated reporting.
+Others recognize the need to manage the multiple capitals they deploy in their businesses, even if they have not yet adopted integrated reporting.
 Individual participants in the group are likely to come from a number of different parts of the organization: